 Here is the list of the remaining Power BI Components.

 Power Query is the data connectivity that enables the business users to access the data which is stored in multiple data sources and redesign it to satisfy their business requirements.
-Power Query offers a custom connectors SDK so that the third party users can create their data connectors.
+Power Query offers custom connectors SDK so that third-party users can create their data connectors.

-Power BI Query Power BI Maps are used to display how the values vary in proportion across the region.
+Power BI Query is used to display how the values vary in proportion across the region.
 It also shows differences with the shadings that range from dark to light.
 It offers a 3D geospatial Data Visualization Tool.

-Power Q&A Power Q&A is the feature of Power BI, and it enables you to explore your data in your own words.
+Power Q & A is the feature of Power BI, and it enables you to explore your data in your own words.
 In other words, you can use natural language and ask a question to get an answer from your data.

 We hope that you have understood the individual components of Power BI, and now, you will learn how these components work together.
 You will have a clear understanding of the Power BI Architecture with the help of the below image.